cloud9ers/play-sockjs/README.md

 	}
 ```
 6. Add object Global in the default package in Global.scala
-	* This is required so far to avoid play routing because sockjs requieres complex routing scheme
+	* This is required so far to avoid play routing because sockjs requires complex routing scheme
 	* We hope to find a better approach soon

 ```scala